ritasabri/rita-cyber-ed/cloud-lab/Read.md

-# Rita Cyber Ed — Cloud Bank Heist Lab
+# Cloud Bank Heist Lab

 A free, open-source classroom lab for teaching **cloud security misconfigurations** to high school and early-college students.
 Built by Rita Sabri (CS & Cybersecurity Educator, Cardozo Education Campus, Washington D.C.) as a module of the **Curriculum Patch** framework — a methodology for retrofitting existing CS and cybersecurity curricula to address modern cloud and AI threats.
 Runs entirely in the browser. **No AWS account required.**